xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Function**

-COPY.PICTURE   Creates a picture of the current selection for use in another program
+COPY.PICTURE&nbsp;&nbsp;&nbsp;Creates a picture of the current selection for use in another program

 Return to [top](#A)